waldiez/waldiez/README.md

 - [docs](https://github.com/waldiez/docs) has the documentation for the usage of waldiez.
 - [package_templates](https://github.com/waldiez/package_templates) is a collection of templates for the projects in this repo.

+## Repository Structure Philosophy

+This repository uses Git submodules to combine independently developed packages rather than relying on a traditional monorepo setup.

+We do this to maintain flexibility across our projects, which include:

+- Python packages (using `venv`, `uv`, or just plain `pip`)
+- TypeScript projects (using `npm`, `yarn`, or `bun`)
+- Hybrid extensions (e.g., JupyterLab, VS Code)

+Each submodule manages its own tools, dependencies, and workflows.
+When integration with the central system is required, we provide [shared templates and conventions](https://github.com/waldiez/package_templates) to keep things consistent (or at least try to).

+This structure allows us to support diverse tooling needs without enforcing a single stack or package manager.

 ## License

 This project is licensed under the [Apache License, Version 2.0 (Apache-2.0)](https://github.com/waldiez/waldiez/blob/main/LICENSE).